AryanRP/LinearRegression/README.md

 ### We want to see the corrolation of engine size and the emissions.
 ![alt text](https://github.com/AryanRP/LinearRegression/blob/main/Pic.JPG)
 ### On average, lamborghini has highest CO2 emission of all brands whereas SMART has the lowest.
-### There is a strong corroletion between engine size and emission, the linear model is a good fit for modelling.
+### There is a strong correlation between engine size and emission, the linear model is a good fit for modelling.